 An instructor (left) and student (right) learn basic carpentry skills to use wood beams as props in a collapsing building scenario.

 Trainees pose in front of a deployable Paratech Raker Shore which is used to support the unstable side of a building.

-As a proud supporter of FEMA initiatives and personnel, ADS was on-site providing Team Wendy EXFIL® Search and Rescue (SAR) helmets to FEMA trainees for test and evaluation during training.
+As a premier tactical gear supplier and a proud supporter of FEMA initiatives and personnel, ADS was on-site providing Team Wendy EXFIL® Search and Rescue (SAR) helmets to FEMA trainees for test and evaluation during training.

 The Team Wendy EXFIL® SAR Helmet meets three of the four FEMA requirements, including: EN12492:2012 for Mountaineering Helmets, EN1385:2012 for Whitewater Helmets, and AR/PD 10-02 Rev A for Advanced Combat Helmet (ACH).
 This reduces the number of helmets each FEMA personnel are required to own and has additional tactical accessory and night vision mounting capabilities.

 Weight: 1.59 lbs.
 (0.72kg) Dimensions: 29cm x 25cm x 17cm Colors: USCG Orange, White, Red, Black, Blue, and Yellow

 WANT TO LEARN MORE?

 Submit this form to be contacted with more information about our FEMA approved products.

 For immediate assistance, call us toll-free at 866.845.3012.
 Have a question or need a quote?